Mikagura-uta: History

-One of the first recorded instances of performing the Mikagura-uta in public can be found in Shinmei Ashizu no Michi ("The History of Shinmei Ashizu Fellowship"):
+One of the first recorded instances of performing the Mikagura-uta in public can be found in Shinmei Ashizu no Michi (真明芦津の道, "The History of Shinmei Ashizu Fellowship"):

 "Some 30 to 50 followers gathered to do the Service of the Twelve Songs, the Teodori, every night at the fellowship in Honden (Osaka).
 They danced enthusiastically by beating the taiko, whose drumhead was worn out within three months.
 It was so lively that they sometimes had neighbors complaining.
 So they practiced the Teodori in vacant lots or on the Kunitsu Bridge near the fellowship.
 They made strenuous efforts in holding lessons until dawn...When members went to the house of a sick person to pray, they gathered with the musical instruments for the service.
 Before performing the service, they purified themselves with water ablutions.
 And they danced the Mikagura-uta softly beside the sick so as not to stir the slightest vibration on the tatami mat.
 They danced three times in the morning, three times in the afternoon, and three times in the evening.
 In this way the pouring of water and dancing were repeated."

 Another account by Masui Rin, who attended to Nakayama Miki towards the end of her life, goes:

 "We made a 'three-day and three-night prayer' to God to save a person.
 There were six followers for the Otefuri, two singers (jikata), eight or nine people in total visited the sick person and danced the Mikagura-uta.
 Saving a person through the Mikagura-uta was very popular and common."

+Translations

+The Mikagura-uta has been translated into English, Russian, Spanish, Portuguese, French, Italian, German, Bengali, Hindi, Nepali, Tagalog, Indonesian, Thai, Chinese (traditional), Korean, Vietnamese, Mongolian, and Kikongo.
+The traditional Chinese translation uses poetic seven-character (七言) lines.

+Some translations published by the Tenrikyo Church Headquarters as paperback books are:

+Songs for the Kagura

+Below are the official translations of the Song(s) for the Kagura (かぐらのうた, Kagura no Uta), consisting of Sections 1–3, in various languages.
+The Japanese original, in hiragana and romaji, is also given for reference.

+The Kongo version, translated for the Tenrikyo church in Brazzaville, is given below.
+The current French version is provided on the right for reference, since the Kongo version was based on an earlier French translation.

+Variants in Tenrikyo-derived religions

+Some Tenrikyo-derived religions use variants of the Mikagura-uta in their rituals and worship services.
+For example, Kami no uta (神のうた), which is nearly identical to the Mikagura-uta but with some variations, is used by Tenrin-Ō Kyōkai (転輪王教会), which was founded by Imai Sōjirō (今井惣治郎) in 1866.
+Tenrin-Ō Meisei Kyōdan (天輪王明誠教団), founded by Oku Rokubē (奥六兵衛) in 1881, uses the Twelve-part Kagura-uta (十二段神楽歌).
+Ide Kuniko (井出国子) (1863–1947), founder of the Asahi Jinja (朝日神社, Asahi jinja) in Miki, Hyōgo, utilized the Nisei Mikagura-uta (二世御かぐら歌) (lit.
+'Second-generation Mikagura-uta').